TheValou/Malloc/README.md

 # Malloc
-Recode of the fonction malloc (from stdlib.h), using the Allocation Algorithm
+Recode of the fonction malloc (from stdlib.h), using the First-Fit Allocation Algorithm

 To test it :